5 Causes of Steering Wheel Shakes while Driving, Low and High Speeds

 Top 5 Causes

-To understand why the steering wheel is shaking at low and high speed, you need to understand all the main causes of this kind of shakiness.
+To understand why the steering wheel is shaking while braking or driving at low and high speeds, you need to understand all the main causes of this kind of shakiness.
 Below are the 5 main causes of steering wheel shaking while driving at high speed and low speed.

 - Unbalanced Tires – This is the most common cause of steering wheel shakiness and the first cause that you should consider checking out.
 If you have a tire with low air pressure or tire treads that are worn out, this will cause your tires to be out-of-balance with each other as they’re touching the road.
 Since the steering wheel controls the direction of the wheels which hold the tires, then this out-of-balance state will cause the steering wheel to shake.

 - Wheel Issues – The second most possible cause of steering wheel shakiness is problems with the central wheels which hold the tires.
 The wheel bearings are supposed to last forever but check them anyway just to make sure they’re not the problem.
 Wheel bearings have been known to get worn out.
 Also, inspect the ball joints and tie rod ends too.
 Usually, shakiness that only occurs while making a turn will be because of bad tie rod ends.
 If the shakiness occurs only when driving straight, then it is the ball joints that are at fault.

 - Brake Issues – If you have bad brakes which result in aggressive steering wheel shaking when you step on the brake pedal, this means you likely have worn out rotors.
 You should also check the brake caliper too because that can cause steering wheel shakiness, especially in older model cars.